Robin Greenstein - Biography

 * Atlantic Records: Janice Payson "Person to Person" (2 songs co-written with Janice Payson:

 "Thieves In The Night"; and "Dreams Come True.")
-This recording is out of print.

 Robin's Recordings:

-"Images of Women, Vol. 1" - (CD) Traditional folk and blues songs, all about women.
+- (CD) Traditional folk and blues songs, all about women.
 Recorded in an "O Brother" style.
 Very acoustic production.
 This CD features lots of banjo, acoustic guitar, string bass, some fiddle and harmonica.
 13 songs.
 Windy Records

 "Acousticness"; (CD only).
 12 songs (11 original songs by Robin, one song by Bob Dylan).
-Two of the tracks were recorded in New Orleans with members of Clarence "Gatemouth" Brown's band. full production.
+Two of the tracks were recorded in New Orleans with members of Clarence "Gatemouth" Brown's band.
+Full production.
 Windy Records

-"SLOW BURN" - (LP, cassette and CD).
-Brambus Records outside the U.S., Windy Records in the U.S.
+- (LP, cassette and CD).
+Brambus Records outside

-The LP and cassette version have 10 songs; (9 original, 1 cover); the CD has 14 songs (12 original, 2 covers).
+Robin's debut CD.The LP and cassette version have 10 songs; (9 original, 1 cover); the CD has 14 songs (12 original, 2 covers).
 A collection of